-If a thesis has to be corrected as defined by Options A2, A3, B2ii or C1ii, the Chair of the Board of Examiners must ensure that, within 10 working days of the decision, the candidate is informed in writing when the corrected thesis has to be submitted and is given a list of the corrections suggested by the examiners.
+If a thesis has to be corrected as defined by Options A2, A3, B2ii or C1ii, the Chair of the Board of Examiners must be satisfied that the corrections agreed by both examiners are both explicit and feasible for the candidate to complete within the specified time with a view to a successful outcome for the submission of the revised thesis.
+The Chair must ensure that, within 10 working days of the decision, the candidate is informed in writing when the corrected thesis has to be submitted and is given a list of the corrections suggested by the examiners.
 If a thesis has to be corrected as defined by Option B1, the University will issue a letter within 5 working days of receiving the Examining Board's decision to let the candidate know when the corrections have to be completed.
-The School must also provide a list of the corrections suggested by the examiners.
+The candidate will receive from the Postgraduate Research administrator a list of the corrections suggested by the examiners.
+If, at any point in the examination process, there is any disagreement of substance between the examiners regarding the assessment of the thesis, the Chair/Postgraduate School Lead should contact the Dean of Postgraduate Research for further consultation and resolution.